firedancer-io/solana-conformance/commands.md

 * `create-fixtures`: Create test fixtures from a directory of...
 * `debug-instr`
+* `debug-mismatches`: Run tests on a set of targets with a list...
 * `decode-protobuf`: Convert InstrContext messages to...
 * `exec-instr`: Execute InstrContext message(s) and print...
 * `instr-from-fixtures`: Extract InstrContext messages from fixtures.